LLNL/hatchet/docs/query_lang.rst

   exclusive set disjunction (i.e., logical XOR)
 - :code:`NegationQuery`: modifies the results of a single sub-query using set negation (i.e., logical NOT)

-Before using any of these classes, all sub-queries must be converted into a Python query class.
-These classes are detailed in the :ref:`query_lang_apis` section.
-In general, though, "raw" queries (i.e., object-based dialect and string-based dialect queries) are converted into query class objects by simply calling the constructor for the corresponding class.

-Once all sub-queries are converted into query class objects, a compound query can be created in one of two ways.
+A compound query can be created in one of two ways.
 First, all the sub-queries can be passed into the constructor of a compound query class.
 An example of this is shown below.
 This example creates a :code:`DisjunctionQuery` object from two string-based dialect queries.
-The first query looks for all subgraphs rooted at MPI nodes, and the second query looks for all subgraphs rooted at CUDA host functions
-(i.e., functions starting with the :code:`cuda` or :code:`cu` prefixes).
-So, the :code:`DisjunctionQuery`
-can be used to look at the host-side internals of a MPI+CUDA program.
+The first query looks for all subgraphs rooted at MPI nodes, and the second query looks for all subgraphs rooted at CUDA host functions (i.e., functions starting with the :code:`cuda` or :code:`cu` prefixes).
+So, the :code:`DisjunctionQuery` can be used to look at the host-side internals of a MPI+CUDA program.

 .. code-block:: python